veasia/revX/README.md

 #### 2. Configure the URLs to identify the pages.

-You can use a path or a selector to identify the page. (path will math with window.location.pathname)
+You can use a path or a selector to identify the page. (path value will do a comparaison with window.location.pathname value)

 ```javascript
 webpages:[{
             name: 'Homepage',